NJIT-WIS/project-2-chat-gpt-personnel-assistants/agile_project_documentation.md

 - Ensure the event captures the specific hero text and image displayed when the user clicked to volunteer.

 - Integrate the event with the volunteer form submission process, triggering the event when the user submits the form.
+##Epic 4: Playwright Testing for Website Functionality and Compliance

+_As a web developer, I want to leverage Playwright to create and manage automated tests for my website, so that I can ensure a high level of quality and compliance._

+##User Stories:
+1.  **Testing for descriptive links**_As a web developer, I want to write automated tests using Playwright to ensure that all links on the website are descriptive, so that users can understand the purpose of the links._
+**Assigned to:** Frank Xu
+- Write automated tests using Playwright to ensure that all links contain descriptive text.
+- Identify any links that do not meet the descriptive text criteria and address them.

+2.  **Testing for presence of a cookie modal and mentions GDPR in said cookie modal**_As a web developer, I want to write automated tests using Playwright to ensure that the website has a cookie modal that mentions GDPR compliance._
+**Assigned to:** Frank Xu
+- Write automated tests using Playwright to ensure that a cookie modal appears on the website.
+- Verify that the cookie modal includes a mention of GDPR compliance.
+- Address any issues identified by the automated tests.

+3.  **Check the correct usage of meta tags**_As a web developer, I want to write automated tests using Playwright to ensure that the website is using meta tags correctly, so that search engines can properly index the website._
+**Assigned to:** Frank Xu
+- Write automated tests using Playwright to ensure that all pages have appropriate meta tags.
+- Verify that the meta tags are being used correctly.
+- Address any issues identified by the automated tests.

+4.  **Checks the support of a specific language**_As a web developer, I want to write automated tests using Playwright to ensure that the website supports a specific language, so that users can access the website in their preferred language._
+**Assigned to:** Frank Xu
+- Write automated tests using Playwright to ensure that the website supports the desired language.
+- Verify that all pages are correctly translated into the desired language.
+- Address any issues identified by the automated tests.

+5.  **Checks the presence of Google Analytics and GDPR in the privacy page**_As a web developer, I want to write automated tests using Playwright to ensure that Google Analytics is present on the website and GDPR compliance is mentioned on the privacy page._
+**Assigned to:** Frank Xu
+- Write automated tests using Playwright to ensure that Google Analytics is properly integrated into the website.
+- Verify that GDPR compliance is mentioned on the privacy page.
+- Address any issues identified by the automated tests.

+6.  **Checks the presence of a title at a page**_As a web developer, I want to write automated tests using Playwright to ensure that all pages on the website have a title, so that users can understand the purpose of the page._
+**Assigned to:** Frank Xu
+- Write automated tests using Playwright to ensure that all pages have a title.
+- Verify that the title is descriptive and accurately represents the purpose of the page.
+- Address any issues identified by the automated tests.

+7.  **Check accessibility of a page**_As a website developer, I want to ensure that my website is accessible to all users, including those with disabilities, so that I can provide an inclusive user experience._
+- Use the Playwright test framework to check for common accessibility issues, such as missing or incorrect HTML tags, low contrast text, and non-descriptive link text.
+- Check for compliance with Web Content Accessibility Guidelines (WCAG) 2.1, including standards for keyboard navigation, text alternatives for non-text content, and sufficient color contrast.
+- Ensure that the website can be navigated using a screen reader, and that all content is read out in a logical order.
+- Verify that all interactive elements have appropriate focus states and are accessible via keyboard navigation.
+- Check that there are no time-based elements on the page that could cause issues for users with cognitive or visual disabilities.
+- Ensure that any forms on the page are accessible, including appropriate labels and error messaging.
+- Run the test suite with accessibility tools such as Axe, Wave or Chrome's Lighthouse, to ensure that the website meets accessibility standards.

+By using Playwright to create and manage automated tests for our website, we can ensure that our website is of high quality and compliance.
+Additionally, integrating automated testing into our development process will allow us to catch any issues early on and address them before they become major problems.